su-Alexis/su-Alexis.github.io/projects/windows-debloat-and-optimize/index.md

 <strong>Status:</strong> <span class="status-active">Active</span>

-Windows 10/11 Debloat & Optimize is an all-in-one PowerShell project built to automate post-install and post-update Windows cleanup, debloating, tuning, and quality-of-life configuration.
+&emsp;Windows 10/11 Debloat & Optimize is an all-in-one PowerShell project built to automate post-install and post-update Windows cleanup, debloating, tuning, and quality-of-life configuration.

-Built on top of the original **Windows10Debloater** project, this version expands the concept with additional optimization, networking, privacy, gaming, and general system tweaks.
+&emsp;Built on top of the original **Windows10Debloater** project, this version expands the concept with additional optimization, networking, privacy, gaming, and general system tweaks.
 The goal is to reduce manual setup time and give users a cleaner, more controlled Windows experience after a reformat or major update.

 The script was tested in a virtualized Windows environment with VMware before being used on host systems.